Martin Schwarzschild

 Martin Schwarzschild (May 31, 1912 – April 10, 1997) was a German-American astrophysicist.
-The Schwarzschild criterion, for the stability of stellar gas against convection, is named after him.

 Biography

 Schwarzschild was born in Potsdam into a distinguished German Jewish academic family.
 His father was the physicist Karl Schwarzschild and his uncle the astrophysicist Robert Emden.
 His sister, Agathe Thornton, became a classics scholar in New Zealand.

 In line with a request in his father's will, his family moved to Göttingen in 1916.
 Schwarzschild studied at the University of Göttingen and took his doctoral examination in December 1936.
 He left Germany in 1936 for Norway and then the United States.